sgalizia/sa-2018-landing-page/P07-Bootstrap-Setup/content.md

 </head>
 ```
 >
-1. We add a new responsive view meta tag to our `<head>` so that Bootstrap is responsive across multiple screen sizes (laptop, tablet, mobile.)
+1. We add a new responsive view meta tag to our `<head>` so that Bootstrap is responsive across multiple screen sizes (laptop, tablet, mobile).
 We'll learn more about responsiveness, what it is and how to use it later on.
 2. We add a link to a CSS stylesheet of the Bootstrap CSS.

 > [info]